 Carnegie Mellon has a long history of excellence in technology, engineering, and business education and research.
 It offers a Master of Science in Information Technology, which can be earned online with a specialization in Business Intelligence & Data Analytics.
 Working adults and traditional students alike can complete the program at their own pace through Carnegie’s cutting-edge content management tools.

-Carnegie’s big data program emphasizes data analytics, management strategy, and information technology.
 Coursework in the program includes training in economics, business, finances and accounting, geographic systems, database management, statistics, digital privacy, data warehousing, exploring and visualizing data, and applied data mining.
 Carnegie’s reputation precedes it, and its MS program in Information Technology with a specialization in Business Intelligence and Data Analytics is no exception.
+Carnegie’s big data program emphasizes:

 Missouri University of Science and Technology